tsduck/tsduck/src/doc/usinglibrary.md

 # Using the TSDuck library   {#usinglibrary}
 [TOC]

-TSDuck can be used as a general purpose C++ library for third-party applications outside the TSDuck set of tools and plugins.
-The TSDuck library offers generic C++ classes for operating systems features as well as specialized classes for MPEG/DVB transport streams.

-All classes which are documented here are available from the TSDuck library and can be used by any application.

 # Pre-requisites {#libreq}

 To be able to build applications with the TSDuck library, you must install the